 Introduction to Java KeyStore

-Before going to create a Keystore, we need to understand its types; there are some types of keys mechanisms are available keyStore they are, public keys(this key generally contains an associated certificate which is public in nature), private and public (used for any asymmetric types of encryption).
-We can use the method getInstance() of the java to create a Keystore in Java.
+Before creating a Keystore, we need to understand its types; there are some key mechanisms available keyStore are public keys(this key generally contains an associated certificate that is public), private, and public (used for any asymmetric types of encryption).
+We can use the method getInstance() of Java to create a Keystore in Java.
 This method is the inbuilt method defined in the main class and which we have exceeded.
-Below is an example to create a default KeyStore type in java .
+Below is an example of creating a default KeyStore type in Java.
 I am saying it as default because we are not passing any params in the function.
-In case if we want to create any custom keyStore, then we can pass the argument in the method for our required types of Keystore.
+If we want to create any custom keyStore, we can pass the argument in the method for our required types of Keystore.

 KeyStore customKeyStore = KeyStore.getInstance(custom-format);